w3f/polkadot-wiki/docs/kusama-coc.md

 - Knowingly distributing false information about Kusama or other projects.
 - Harassing other individuals or projects.

-That said, please note that Kusama is an edgy and meme-friendly network and community member actions shouldn't be taken too seriously - try to assume jest before malice.
+That said, please note that Kusama is an edgy and meme-friendly network, and community member actions shouldn't be taken too seriously - try to assume jest before malice.

 ## What To Do If You Witness or Are Subject To Unacceptable Behavior